 This post may contain affiliate links.
 Read disclosure policy.

-This dressing is so easy to whip up and will add SO much flavor to your meal.
-We love pouring it on taco salads, beef tacos, burrito bowls and even skillet nachos.
-I also love it on my favorite BBQ chicken salad.
-Seriously, it tastes good on any Mexican dish!
+This creamy cilantro lime dressing is so easy to whip up and adds incredible flavor to just about any meal.
+My family loves drizzling it on taco salads, beef tacos and burrito bowls.
+It’s also amazing on my favorite BBQ chicken salad, honestly it tastes good on any Tex-Mex dish!

 Ingredients